Interview by Laura Netz

 Julien Bayle’s work seems intense, vast and exhausting; as a composer, a sound designer, a digital signal processing (DSP) programmer, and a visual artist, the results of his design express the sensitive desire to explore the movement of the sound around the space.

 You work through art and code.
-In the age of posthumanism, how you deal with matters of interaction between human and technology?
+In the age of posthumanism.
+How do you deal with matters of interaction between humans and technology?
 Which is your approach?